 ** Deadline for Fall 2017 MOWR Enrollment is Friday, April 7th.
 If you express interest after April 7th, you will have to wait until Spring 2018 to begin MOWR classes.**

-WCHS has over 90 students participating in the MOWR Program for the 2016-2017 school year.
-This is almost triple the participation from the year before.
+WCHS has over 140 students participating in the MOWR Program for the 2017-2018 school year.
+This is almost double the participation from the year before.
 Also, WCHS is proud to offer several MOWR classes on the high school's campus with Southern Regional Technical College and Albany State University.

 To learn more about MOWR, please read the information below and browse the documents and resources under the "Quick Links" section.
 The GADOE web page has a wealth of information and documents for students and parents to explore.
 WCHS has a MOWR handbook that addresses specifics related to policies and procedures of the high school.
 Students and parents can also find a helpful self-assessment in the handbook that checks for college readiness.